-More generally, the above statement is true for any margin-based model with loss of the form $\ell(\theta; x, y) = c(-y\theta^\top x)$, where $c: \R \to \R$ is a convex, monotone increasing, and twice-differentiable function, and the ratio of second to first derivatives $c''/c'$ is monotone non-increasing. \end{theorem} \begin{remark} If we, as the attacker, concentrate all of the poisoned points in only two distinct locations, we will trivially evade the \knn{} defense.
+More generally, the above statement is true for any margin-based model with loss of the form $\ell(\theta; x, y) = c(-y\theta^\top x)$, where $c: \R \to \R$ is a convex, monotone increasing, and twice-differentiable function, and the ratio of second to first derivatives $c''/c'$ is monotone non-increasing. \end{theorem} \begin{remark} If the attacker concentrates all of the poisoned points in only two distinct locations, we will trivially evade the \knn{} defense.
 The remaining defenses---\Ltwo{}, \slab{}, \Loss{}, and \PCA{}---all have convex feasible sets, so the conditions of the theorem hold.
 One technicality is that in reality, the feasible set will not remain fixed as the theorem assumes: if an attack $\sDp$ is collapsed into a different attack $\tDp$ with at most 2 distinct points, the feasible set $\sFb$ will also change.
-However, as discussed at the beginning of this section, it will tend to change in a way that makes the poisoned points feasible, so if the original attack $\sDp$ was already feasible, the new attack $\tDp$ will likely also be feasible. \end{remark} We defer the full proof to \refapp{2points}.
-As a short proof sketch, the proof consists of two parts: we first relate the number of distinct points necessary to achieve an attack to the geometry of the set of feasible gradients (i.e., the set of gradients of points within the feasible set), using the notion of \car{} numbers from convex geometry.
+However, as discussed above, it will tend to change in a way that makes the poisoned points feasible, so if the original attack $\sDp$ was already feasible, the new attack $\tDp$ will likely also be feasible. \end{remark} We defer the full proof to \refapp{2points}.
+As a short proof sketch, the proof consists of two parts.
+We first relate the number of distinct points necessary to achieve an attack to the geometry of the set of gradients of points within the feasible set, using the notion of \car{} numbers from convex geometry.
 We then show, for the specific losses considered above (the hinge and logistic loss), that this set of feasible gradients has the necessary geometry.
 Our method is general and can be extended to different loss functions and feasible sets; we provide one such extension, to a multi-class SVM setting, in \refapp{2points}.

-The idea that concentrated points can evade anomaly detectors is separate from the idea that only two distinct points are needed to realize any given attack.
-To summarize: \begin{enumerate} \item Concentrated attacks tend to evade anomaly detectors that are more sensitive to changes in the data, including the \knn{}, \PCA{}, and \Loss{} defenses. \item By \refthm{2points}, concentrating an attack does not diminish its efficiency (as measured by the number of poisoned points needed to make the defender achieve some target parameters $\hat\theta$). \end{enumerate} In \refsec{improved-inf}, we show empirically that such concentrated attacks can indeed be effective at poisoning a defender's model while evading the \knn{}, \PCA{}, and \Loss{} defenses.

 One objection to attacks with only two distinct poisoned points is that they can be easily defeated by a defender that throws out repeated points.
 However, the attacker can add a small amount of random noise to fuzz up poisoned points without sacrificing the concentrated nature of the attack.
 Randomized rounding, which we use to handle datasets with integer input constraints in \refsec{improved-constraints}, is a version of this procedure.